 1. Our digital maps are effectively snapshots of our paper maps.
 They are not interactive [enlargement does not reveal greater detail] nor does removing elements, eg title pane, reveal more mapped area.
 That said, they can be enlarged or reduced to the limits of their resolution [300 dpi] with complete flexibility.

-4. iPHONES: We have recently been made aware that some iPhones store picture content in the Cloud, not on the phone, necessitating downloads everytime you want to use the map.
+2. iPHONES: We have recently been made aware that some iPhones store picture content in the Cloud, not on the phone, necessitating downloads every time you want to use the map.
 Seems that Apple wasn't thinking about the vast areas of the earth with no wifi or phone reception.
 Work around this by installing a flash memory card in your phone if possible, so that the maps are always immediately available.
 This problem does not seem to occur on Android and other phones, as far as we know.
 Any info from users would be very helpful!